-1. This school is an inclusive community that aims to support and welcome children with medical conditions

-- a.
-This school understands that it has a responsibility to make the school welcoming and supportive to children with medical conditions who currently attend and to those who may enroll in the future.

-- b.
-This school aims to provide all children with all medical conditions the same opportunities as others at school.
-We will help to ensure they can:

-- be healthy

-- stay safe

-- enjoy and achieve

-- make a positive contribution

-- achieve economic well-being

-- c.
-Children with medical conditions are encouraged to take control of their condition.
-Children feel confident in the support they receive from the school to help them do this.

-- d.
+d.
 This school aims to include all children with medical conditions in all school activities.

-- e.
-Parents of children with medical conditions feel secure in the care their children receive at this school. - f.
-The school ensures all staff understand their duty of care to children and young people in the event of an emergency. - g.
-All staff feel confident in knowing what to do in an emergency. - h.
-This school understands that certain medical conditions are serious and can be potentially life-threatening, particularly if ill managed or misunderstood. - i.
+e.
+Parents of children with medical conditions feel secure in the care their children receive at this school.

+f.
+The school ensures all staff understand their duty of care to children and young people in the event of an emergency.

+g.
+All staff feel confident in knowing what to do in an emergency.

+h.
+This school understands that certain medical conditions are serious and can be potentially life-threatening, particularly if ill managed or misunderstood.

+i.
 All staff understand the common medical conditions that affect children at this school.
-Staff receive training on the impact this can have on children. - j.
+Staff receive training on the impact this can have on children.

+j.
 The medical conditions policy is understood and supported by the whole school and local health community.

-^{} The term 'parent' implies any person or body with parental responsibility such as foster parent, carer, guardian or local authority.
+The term 'parent' implies any person or body with parental responsibility such as foster parent, carer, guardian or local authority.

-2. This school's medical conditions policy has been drawn up in consultation with a wide range of local key stakeholders within both the school and health settings
+2. This school's medical conditions policy has been drawn up in consultation with a wide range of local key stakeholders within both the school and health settings a.

-- a.
 This school has consulted on the development of this medical condition policy with a wide-range of key stakeholders within both the school and health settings.
 These key stakeholders include:

-- children with medical conditions
+- Children with medical conditions

-- parents
+- Parents

-- school nurse
+- School nurse

-- head teacher
+- Head Teacher

-- teachers
+- Teachers

-- SENCo.
+- SENDCo

-- members of staff trained in first aid
+- Members of staff trained in first aid

-- all other school staff
+- All other school staff

-- local healthcare professionals
+- Local healthcare professionals

-- school governors
+- School governors

-- b.
-The views of children with various medical conditions were actively sought and considered central to the consultation process. - c.
-All key stakeholders were consulted in two phases: - initial consultation during development of the policy - comments on a draft policy before publication - d.
-This school recognises the importance of providing feedback to those involved in the development process and is committed to acknowledging input and providing follow-up to suggestions put forward.
+b.
+The views of children with various medical conditions were actively sought and considered central to the consultation process.

+c.
+All key stakeholders were consulted in two phases:

+- Initial consultation during development of the policy - Comments on a draft policy before publication d.
+This school recognises the importance of providing feedback to those involved in the development process and is committed to acknowledging input and providing followup to suggestions put forward.

-3. The medical conditions policy is supported by a clear communication plan for staff, parents and other key stakeholders to ensure its full implementation
+3. The medical conditions policy is supported by a clear communication plan for staff, parents and other key stakeholders to ensure its full implementation a.
+Children are informed and regularly reminded about the medical conditions policy:

-- a.
-Children are informed and regularly reminded about the medical conditions policy: - through the school's child representative body - in the school newsletter at several intervals in the school year - in personal, social and health education (PSHE) classes - through school-wide communication about results of the monitoring and evaluation of the policy. - b.
-Parents are informed and regularly reminded about the medical conditions policy: - by including the policy statement in the school's prospectus and signposting access to the policy - at the start of the school year when communication is sent out about - Healthcare Plans - in the school newsletter at several intervals
+- through the school's child representative body - in the school newsletter at several intervals in the school year - in personal, social and health education (PSHE) classes - through school-wide communication about results of the monitoring and evaluation of the policy.

+b.
+Parents are informed and regularly reminded about the medical conditions policy:

+- by including the policy statement in the school's prospectus and signposting access to the policy - at the start of the school year when communication is sent out about - Healthcare Plans - in the school newsletter at several intervals in the school year c.
+School staff are informed and regularly reminded about the medical conditions policy:

-- in the school year - when their child is enrolled as a new child - via the school's website - c.
-School staff are informed and regularly reminded about the medical conditions policy: - through copies handed out at the first staff meeting of the school year and before Healthcare Plans are distributed to parents - at scheduled medical conditions training - through the key principles of the policy being displayed in several prominent staff areas at this school - all supply and temporary staff are informed of the policy and their responsibilities. - d.
-Relevant local health staff are informed and regularly reminded about the school's medical conditions policy: - by letter accompanied with a printed copy of the policy at the start of the school year - via primary care trust (PCT) links and the school/community nurse
+- when their child is enrolled as a new child - via the school's website d.
+Relevant local health staff are informed and regularly reminded about the school's medical conditions policy:

+- through copies handed out at the first staff meeting of the school year and before Healthcare Plans are distributed to parents - at scheduled medical conditions training - through the key principles of the policy being displayed in several prominent staff areas at this school - all supply and temporary staff are informed of the policy and their responsibilities.

-4. All staff understand and are trained in what to do in an emergency for the most common serious medical conditions at this school
+- by letter accompanied with a printed copy of the policy at the start of the school year - via primary care trust (PCT) links and the school/community nurse a.
+All staff at this school are aware of the most common serious medical conditions at this school.